michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0083.md

 - n: narrow wood or metal or plastic runners used in pairs for gliding over snow
 - v: move along on skis
 ### Family
-ski: skied, skier, skiing, skis+;skier: skiers;skiing: skiings
+- ski: skied, skier, skiing, skis+
+- skier: skiers
+- skiing: skiings
 ### Examples
 - Cyclist Sir Bradley Wiggins is to swap two wheels for two skis after signing up to appear on Channel 4's winter sports show The Jump.
 - Day previously worked with the U.S. men’s ski team, coaching Ted Ligety to four world titles and two World Cup giant slalom globes.